facioquo/uswds-design-patterns/README.md

-# Learning USWDS
+# Learning U.S. Web Design System

-This is just a raw HTML site, used to experiment with USWDS components.
+A basic Angular 16 website for experimentation with USWDS components.
 Nothing more.

-## Angular App
+## Getting started with this Angular site

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.